Major Challenges and FinTech Trends That Will Dominate 2019

-- First, you can build a completely new solution that corresponds to all your requirements.
+- First, you can build a completely new solutions that corresponds to all your requirements.
 It will have only those features that you really need for effective work.

 - Second, you can customize an existing system with additional blockchain-based features.
 This is less time-consuming than building a new solution, and your employees will spend less time familiarizing themselves with new functionality.